 All PrairieFresh® products are gluten-free with the exceptions of these products containing wheat:

 o PrairieFresh® boneless pork tenderloin rubbed with teriyaki seasonings

 o PrairieFresh® Cook-In Bag® boneless pork tenderloin rubbed with teriyaki seasonings

 All Daily’s® products are gluten-free.

-All 67th Street BBQ™ made with Sweet Baby Ray’s® products are gluten-free, with the exception of the 67th Street BBQ™ meatballs which contain wheat flour.
+All 67th Street BBQ™ made with Sweet Baby Ray’s® products are gluten-free.

 ** All labels should be read carefully for ingredients before consuming food products if known to have food allergies.
 7/16